 Greta Thunberg and Environmentalism

 It is ironic that so much attention has been focused on promoting neuro-diverse teams within hyper-competitive and aggressive walks of life, including business and the military, whereas such notions have seemingly failed to make much of an impression on more progressive and environmental circles.
-What makes this all the more perplexing is that activists have as their role model Greta Thunberg, a young climate change campaigner who has publicly come out as being on the autism spectrum.
+What makes this all the more perplexing is that activists may look to Greta Thunberg, a young climate change campaigner who has publicly come out as being on the autism spectrum.
 Thunberg has argued that ASD is hardly a liability, since it has allowed her to hyper-focus on the environment.